isomerpages/moe-aitongsch/_our-achievements/Student Achievements/Clubs & Societies Award.md

 </table>
 <hr>
 <h4>2024</h4>
-<p>The theme for 2024’s competition is Ai Tong School’s Infocomm Club has
+<p>The theme for 2024’s competition is "Ocean Deep".
+In this competition,
-won 5 team awards.</p>
+participants will use the Scratch platform to create interactive stories, animations, games, or a hybrid of these, bringing their creative ideas and solutions to life.
+By delving into the theme of Ocean Deep, young coders will highlight the importance of preserving our oceans, inspire innovative solutions for oceanic health, and demonstrate how each individual's unique potential can contribute to a stronger, more connected community.
+Ai Tong School’s Infocomm Club has won 5 team awards.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>